ForwardCom/softcoreA/deviceA7100T/README.md

 Device specific files for implementing a ForwardCom softcore in Nexys A7 FPGA board with Xilinx Artix 7 100T FPGA.

-See the [manual](https://github.com/ForwardCom/softcoreA/raw/main/softcore_A.pdf) for details.
+See the [softcore manual](https://github.com/ForwardCom/softcoreA/raw/main/manual/softcore_A.pdf) for details.

 ##